jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 out sophisticated
 worldwide intelligence
 collection campaigns.
-At the same time, Chinas cyber influence campaigns continue to operate at an unmatched scale.
+At the same time, China’s cyber influence campaigns continue to operate at an unmatched scale.
 Find out more on page 60